 How We Help

-- Bought an airplane ticked and a gift card so a service member serving in Afghanistan could come home for the birth of his child.
+-Bought an airplane ticket and a gift card so a service member serving in Afghanistan could come home for the birth of his child.
 The family already had a special needs child and the pregnancy for the new child had complications.
 Another organization refused to assist.
 We thought it necessary that he be home.